Posted on 04/06/2020 at 05:03 PM by Kevin Buckalew

 Sometimes this approach gets you close to the right number.
 But it can also introduce human error and rework into the process.
 Just one wrong figure can cost you money before the project even begins.

-4 Ways Electrical Estimating Software Helps You Stand Out – and Puts Hours Back into Your Week
+4 Big Advantages of Electrical Estimating Software to Help You Stand Out and Put Hours Back into Your Week

 1. Use Proven Benchmarks for Accuracy